Protect your rabbit from VHD with All Creatures Healthcare

 November 4, 2018

-With reported outbreaks in the Midlands, our vets and nurses at our Norwich practice want to ensure that you are aware of the main disease that can affect your rabbit.
+With confirmed, reported outbreaks in our local area, our vets and nurses at our Norwich practice want to ensure that you are aware of the main disease that can affect your rabbit.
 Viral haemorrhagic disease (VHD) can strike even if your pets live well away from other rabbits and can be fatal.